 - For CAPA to campaign for all our countries to adopt abolitionist public policies on prostitution and to enact the Equality Law so as to harmonise our approach and not divert prostitution and trafficking to neighbouring countries.

-- We as CAPA are creating a national and international network, calling our governments, regional bodies, international agencies and especially the UN to implement laws and international treaties to abolish the oppressive system of prostitution.
+- We as CAPA are creating a national and international network and calling on our governments, regional bodies, international agencies and especially the UN to implement laws and international treaties to abolish the oppressive system of prostitution.

 - We commit to alerting all sectors of the public to the realities and harms of the prostitution system.

-- We call on individuals and civil society organisations: social justice movements, trade unions, businesses, traditional and cultural organisations, faith-based organisations, women, youth, men, and community-based organisations to sign the Charter and be active members of the global movement to abolish prostitution.
+- We call on all civil society organisations, social justice movements, trade unions, businesses, traditional and cultural organisations, faith-based organisations, women, youth, and men’s and community-based organisations to sign the Charter and be active members of the global movement to abolish prostitution.